 I want to go!
 How do I book my cruise?

 Click on the Booking menu at the top of this page for prices, itinerary and a link to the booking website.
-If you’d prefer to call, our cruise Account Executive, Chappy is extremely helpful and will take care of all your booking needs.
+If you’d prefer to call, our cruise Account Executive: Chappy is extremely helpful and will take care of all your booking needs.
 If Chappy is on vacation, please hit 0 when his out of office message starts and you will be transferred to the group coordinator.
-Please give them group #9386536.
-We are now past the discounted deposit period, but Cabins are still available!
-A full deposit is due at time of booking. $250/pp $500 per cabin.
+Our group number is #9924548.
+A full deposit of $100.00/per person is required at booking time.

 Ronald “Chappy” Chapman

 888-969-4768 Option 1 Ext 77308

 Costs start at $666.71 per person for an interior cabin, going up to $1,076.71 for an exterior cabin with a balcony.
 For cabins in-between these categories, go to the booking site!